-Whether you enjoyed 2016 or are glad it’s behind you – we hope the start of the New Year has allowed you to eat good food, enjoy company of loved ones and you have been overall merry.
-For Chicago Food Planet, we had a crazy & exciting 2016 as we created two new food experiences that are now offered during the winter to help locals and visitors alike enjoy exciting Chicago winter activities.
-However, we all know there have been moments of 2016 that would not fall under the “good” kind of crazy.
+Whether you enjoyed the year or are glad it’s behind you – we hope the start of the New Year has allowed you to eat good food, enjoy company of loved ones and you have been overall merry.
+For Chicago Food Planet, we had a crazy & exciting year as we created two new food experiences that are now offered during the winter to help locals and visitors alike enjoy exciting Chicago winter activities.
+However, we all know there have been moments of the year that would not fall under the “good” kind of crazy.
 With that in mind, let’s toast the new year and look ahead and make the most out of these next winter months.
 Check out our list of things to do in Chicago this winter; no need to get away, just get out!

 The Escape Game